-Online courses require the completion of assignments guizzes, examinations and final projects and also require participation in online discussions.
+Online courses require the completion of assignments, guizzes, examinations and final projects and also require participation in online discussions.
 The number of assignments varies from course to course.
 However, courses may have as few as three long assignments or many shorter assignments.
 Online courses usually include graded online discussion forums, quizzes, examinations and assignments.
-Zero is assigned for each assignment and discussion not completed.
+A grade of zero is assigned for each assignment and discussion not completed.